BlasBenito/myWebsite/content/authors/admin/_index.md

 In my leisure time, I cherish moments with my family, tinker on the piano with enthusiasm (regardless of the results!), embrace the serenity of the sea on my stand-up paddle board, and continue my passion for developing R packages.

+## Connect with Me

+I'm always eager to connect with fellow data enthusiasts, researchers, and professionals.
+Feel free to [connect with me on LinkedIn](https://www.linkedin.com/in/blas-m-benito-6174a643/) to explore potential collaborations and discussions within our shared field.